mattbis/msmeo.dev/dev/readme.md

 #### spikes
 - modification to ecmascript
 - what we dont need..
+- we only use what we need... the core e/ system and proc/ lib/ discludes... code and is not ecosystem style. green as possible.
 #### slowdown
 - the initial path means it could actually work quite basically.. per path ..
 - quite a bit of what i created before was just an ideal and the machinations around kernel and os are annoying..  it should be possible to set this up quite easy i think.. once enough friendly and cool stuff is added to make it worht dedicating an old machine too